-Idaho Enacts Important Sales Tax Law Affecting SoftwareAdded by Richard G. Smith in Articles & Publications, Tax Law on June 30, 2014
+Idaho Enacts Important Sales Tax Law Affecting SoftwareAdded by Richard G. Smith in Articles & Blogs, Tax Law on June 30, 2014

 On July 1, a law will become effective that will clarify and expand an exclusion of software purchases from Idaho’s sales and use tax.
 Under the new law, purchases of software will be taxable only if the software is delivered in tangible form (such as a disk), or it if contains content containing books, videos, music or games.
 Rick Smith and other Hawley Troxell lawyers were part of the team that drafted this legislation, and they also provided analysis and advocacy leading to its passage.